 In collaboration with the American Academy of Neurology (AAN), the MdDS Foundation and American Brain Foundation (ABF) are funding a Clinical Research Training Scholarship focused on MdDS.
+Applications will open on June 1.
 The award aims to recognize the importance of good clinical research and to encourage early career investigators in clinical studies in Mal de Débarquement Syndrome and Central Vestibular Neurological Disorders.
 The application for the research program scholarship is open and available on the AAN website.

 The MdDS Foundation supports biomedical research that generates evidence-based data leading to knowledge regarding the cause, treatment, or prevention of Mal de Débarquement Syndrome (MdDS).
 This funding program recognizes the need for innovative research and scientific advances into these areas.

 Applications for research support from qualified investigators are subjected to extramural review in a confidential process.
 Applications must be provided in the format of a NIH-style grant application (forms at http://grants.nih.gov/grants/funding/phs398/phs398.html):

 Summary (NIH form page 2)

 Budget pages including justification (NIH form pages 4 and 5)

 Biosketches of key personnel (5 page NIH format)